COVID-19 Relief & Budgets

 Using COVID-19 Money for Community Relief

-So far, Washington County has received from the federal government:
+During the pandemic, Washington County received from the federal government:

 The American Rescue Plan Act

 Federal rules explicitly forbid the county from using COVID relief money on jail expansion.
 Those Treasury Department rules were put in place after Alabama tried to use its COVID relief funds for new prisons.
 Alabama is now using a less restricted funding source.
-Despite the ban, some JPs say they are still determined to violate federal rules and spend nearly all of this year's American Rescue Plan money to expand our jail.
-That puts the county at grave financial risk of repaying tens of millions of dollars to the feds down the road.
-Washington County needs to either find a different funding source (like Benton County is doing), do something less expensive, or move forward with long-delayed reforms.
-But gambling with your tax dollars like this is totally irresponsible.
+Despite the ban, the Quorum Court voted to spend nearly half of our American Rescue Plan money to expand the jail.
+The issue is now the subject of a federal lawsuit.
+And it could put the county at financial risk of repaying tens of millions of dollars to the feds down the road.
+There are alternatives - Washington County could either find a different funding source, change the scope and cost of the project, or move forward with long-delayed reforms.
+But gambling with your tax dollars is irresponsible.

-Other counties across the nation are using their ARPA funds on things like rural broadband, job training, affordable housing, and supporting small businesses.
+Other counties across the nation have used their ARPA funds on things like rural broadband, job training, affordable housing, and supporting small businesses.
 Learn more from the National Association of Counties about how other counties are using ARPA funds to invest in their communities.

 The CARES Act

-The majority of JPs have also refused to use the $4.5 Million in CARES Act money to benefit the community.
+The majority of JPs at the time also refused to use the $4.5 Million in CARES Act money to benefit the community.
 In early 2021, they shot down a proposal to use some of it for food relief, homelessness, and small business assistance.
-A few months later, in August 2021, they voted to freeze the vast majority of it - $3.4 Million - in the General Fund Reserve.
-It's now mixed in with the rest of the county's money where its future spending can't be tracked.
+A few months later, in August 2021, they voted to move the vast majority of it - $3.4 Million - into the General Fund Reserve.
+It's now mixed in with the rest of the county's money, and its future spending will be difficult to track.

 Emergency Rental Assistance

 In late January 2022, the county attorney revealed to JPs that the Emergency Rental Assistance program had run out of money before being replenished.
 I brought forward an ordinance to fill this gap by using about $1.2 Million in American Rescue Plan funds.
 That way, families facing a health crisis didn't have to worry about losing their homes.
-Unfortunately, once again, the Republican majority voted against using COVID relief funds to help the community.
+Unfortunately, the measure failed.

 There are so many important things we can do with these dollars to help recover from the economic impacts of the pandemic.
 New and expanded affordable childcare, food relief, expanded broadband access in rural areas, affordable housing, and diversionary programs proven to safely relieve our overcrowded jail.
 These are just a few of the impactful ways these millions of dollars can be used.